lisarawlings/simple-button/README.md

-#Create 2 buttonS which increase and decrease number when clicked
+#Create 2 buttons which increase and decrease number when clicked